 CRUISE ALONG THE MELAKA RIVER

 If you want to see Melaka from a different perspective, it’s a good idea to hop on the Melaka River Cruise.
-The ride lasts for about 45 minutes and takes you along the canals of Melaka.
+This is one of the most popular tourist attractions in Melaka and the ride lasts for about 45 minutes and takes you along the canals of Melaka.

 You’ll be cruising along some of Melaka’s famous attractions such as the Dutch Square and Jonker Street and even spot some beautiful murals painted over old buildings.
 You can buy tickets at either the Spice Garden jetty or the Melaka River Square jetty.